ohager/nanoflux-fusion/README.md

 ```

+## Immutability
+The state passed on notification and/or `getState()` is immutable.
+Internally, [Object.freeze](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)
+is used to (deeply) freeze the state making it immutable.
+For large nested states this will have an performance impact (tests will be made to quantify).
+Due to the use of `Object.freeze` the overall performance is not directly comparable with, e.g. nanoflux (which does not guarantee immutability), but should be still fast enough
+for most scenarios.

 ## Asynchronous Actions

 *nanoflux-fusion* supports asynchronous actions out-of-the-box.
 If a Fusionator returns a promise instead of a state object,